-Craft brewers are charitable bunch.
+Craft brewers are a charitable bunch.
 Hardly a week goes by without a brewery somewhere donating proceeds / promotional power to a cool cause.
 Four Peaks Brewing LUKI Brewery are two that recently stood out in my inbox for supporting some unsung heroes in our communities this month.

 Four Peaks Brewing Co., as you may know, is always supporting teachers — an idea I wish more establishments would copy.
 Four Peaks co-founder Jim Scussel created the innovative Four Peaks For Teachers program in 2011 to help reduce the financial burden on teachers in the Southwest, many of whom spend hundreds of dollars on school supplies each year without reimbursement.